top of page

 A History of Farming and Family.

-Today, Sakuma Brothers Farms and Processing in northwest Washington is well known throughout the industry and region as a committed leader in berry production, packing and processing.
+Sakuma Brothers Farms and Processing, based in northwest Washington, is a recognized leader in berry production, packing, and processing.

 Third Generation Sakuma Family Members